 5.5 MBMS Protocols

 Figure 9 illustrates the protocol stack used by MBMS User services.
 The grey-shaded protocols and functions are outside of the scope of the present document.
-MBMS security functions and the usage of HTTP-digest and SRTP are defined in 3GPP TS 33.246 [20].
+MBMS security functions and the usage of HTTP-digest and SRTP are defined in 3GPP TS 33.246 [20], and 3GP-DASH is defined in TS 26.247 [98].

+NOTE: The asterisk(*) mark after the box labeled "HTTP(S)" in the left side of Figure 9 means that although the box is unshaded, the use of HTTP(S) for unicast delivery of Service Announcement & Metadata is outside the scope of this document, and is defined by the OMA Push OTA specification [79].